Galchenyuk scores, gives Canadiens 3-2 OT win over Red Wings

 Every fan seemed to be standing when the puck dropped in overtime and a collective sigh was heard when Detroit defenseman Mike Green turned the puck over near Mrazek.
 The Canadiens took advantage with Galchenyuk scoring off an assist from Nikita Nesterov.

+''It's the last game for a lot of guys to prove that they're ready for their first playoff game,'' Canadiens forward Brendan Gallagher said. ''Guys are excited and it showed.
+It was a playoff atmosphere out there and up and down our lineup we had pretty good jump.''

-That didn't send red-and-white clad spectators to the exit right away.
-Hundreds of fans lingered in their seats and aisles after the game, some going down to the glass, to take pictures in what for many of them will be their last visit.
+Red-and-white clad spectators didn't exit the building right away.
+Hundreds of fans lingered in their seats and aisles, some going down to the glass, long after the game ended to take pictures in what for many of them will be their last visit.

+Former Detroit goaltender Chris Osgood provided a positive perspective on fans knowing Sunday's game will be the finale at Joe Louis Arena.

+''It might've been meant to be to miss the playoffs and to really have closure at The Joe,'' Osgood said. ''If the last game was a playoff game, you wouldn't have the same kind of celebration or feel.''

-NOTES: Montreal's scratches also included Jordie Benn, Tomas Plekanec, Alexei Emelin and Andrei Markov. ...
-Hall of Famer Nicklas Lidstrom dropped a ceremonial puck and was joined in the arena by former Red Wings such as Tomas Holmstrom and Dino Ciccarelli.
+NOTES: Montreal's scratches also included Jordie Benn, Tomas Plekanec, Alexei Emelin and Andrei Markov.
+Weber and Emelin have lower-body injuries and Benn has an upper-body ailment, but all three are expected to face the Rangers. ...
+Hall of Famer Nicklas Lidstrom dropped a ceremonial puck and was joined in the arena by former Red Wings such as Tomas Holmstrom and Dino Ciccarelli. ''I think Sunday will be an emotional day for a lot of people,'' Lidstrom said. ...
+Detroit F Matt Lorito made his NHL debut.

 UP NEXT